List of Ottawa Senators general managers: History

 Former player Rick Dudley was hired immediately and he was general manager for one year, before leaving to join the Tampa Bay Lightning.
 After losing Gauthier for no compensation the year before, the Senators demanded compensation.
 The Senators received Rob Zamuner as compensation from Tampa along with an unspecified amount of cash and the Lightning's share of gate revenue for two games against Ottawa.
 As part of the deal, the Lightning received Andreas Johansson in exchange for a second-round draft pick.
 Dudley had managed the Detroit Vipers minor league affiliate and coached the Buffalo Sabres prior to joining Ottawa.

 Player development director and assistant general manager Marshall Johnston was promoted to general manager, a position he held until his retirement in June 2002.
 During Johnston's period of management, the team qualified for the playoffs in each season.
 Johnston also held a good record in drafting players for the organization.

 John Muckler, a former coach for the Edmonton Oilers and Buffalo Sabres was hired as general manager in June 2002.
-During Muckler's tenure, the team won the President's Trophy for the top regular season record and appeared in the 2007 Stanley Cup Final.
+During Muckler's tenure, the team won the President's Trophy for the top regular season record and appeared in the 2007 Stanley Cup Finals.
 In 2003, the club declared bankruptcy and the team was purchased by Eugene Melnyk, a Canadian businessman.
 Melnyk retained Muckler and the entire Senators staff.
 Muckler fired head coach Martin after a disappointing loss in the 2004 playoffs and he hired Bryan Murray, the general manager of the Mighty Ducks of Anaheim as head coach.
-Muckler held the post until June 2007, when, fresh off of an appearance in the 2007 Stanley Cup Final, owner Eugene Melnyk chose Murray to become general manager, and Muckler refused to accept another post in the organization.
+Muckler held the post until June 2007, when, fresh off of an appearance in the 2007 Stanley Cup Finals, owner Eugene Melnyk chose Murray to become general manager, and Muckler refused to accept another post in the organization.
 During each season of Muckler's management, the club was a playoff team and Muckler made trades of Senators prospects for NHL veterans in attempts to win the championship.